slg1-2-3/dad-jokes-api/README.md

 # 2025-11-18
 - 🎧: [Gas Station Radio: DJ Junk Food](https://www.youtube.com/watch?v=bDGhu2DgSDA)
 - 😢search jokes based off of keyword
     -Note 📝: Updated the html & css no problem to have a new tile.
 The problems came when I tried to update the controller, route, and services files along wit the script file.
 For some reason I'm not displaying hello world when I press the button.

+# 2025-12-31
+- search jokes based off of keyword
+    - Note 📝: Turns out the error for the new tile was because I was missing "const data = await response.json()" specifically the .json() portion.
+Now I see "hello world"
+- added a space for user input

 # Next Up
 - loading screen